MolSSI-Education/gpu_programming_intermediate/_episodes/02-cuda-memory-model.md

 achieve this goal is to hide the data transfer latency by overlapping it with kernel execution through CUDA streams and concurrency.
 We will discuss this topic in details later in this tutorial.

-TODO: Put the example with host pageable and then replace with pinned memory.
-Profile each and compare.

 #### 2.3.2.
 Zero-copy Memory

 [Zero-copy memory](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#zero-copy-memory) is a non-pageable